stennety/mywebsite/_posts/2017-08-25-handy-github-workflow-tricks.md

 Instantly view the public keys a user has uploaded by appending ".keys" to their profile URL.
 One use case for this would be for DevOps to automate provisioning of SSH access to systems.

 Example: [https://github.com/davidmerrick.keys](https://github.com/davidmerrick.keys)

+## Trending repositories and developers

+GitHub has pages dedicated to trending [repositories](https://github.com/trending) and [developers](https://github.com/trending/developers).
+This is a great way to discover useful repositories and people to follow.

 ## Reference